thanhnguyen9/bnb/README.md

 [Details][phase-one]

-### Phase 2: Search and new listings (~2 days)
+### Phase 2: Search (~2 days)
 I will add search functionality to the home page, which will allow users to enter the location and check in/out dates similar to AirBnB's search box on the home page.
 Search results will initially only show the listing titles (to be improved upon in phase 3).
 Each listing's show page will display the listing's data in JSON (to be improved upon in phase 4).
-Users will also be able to create new listings so they can host pets in addition to search for places to host their pets.
-The layout of the new listing page will be similar to the AirBnB "List Your Space" page.
-I will add API routes to serve listing data as JSON, then add Backbone models and collections that fetch data from these routes.

 [Details][phase-two]

+### Phase 3: Interactive Home Page and Listing Details (~2 days)
+I will be replacing the buttons on the home page with actual images that link to sample listings.
+These will be populated in the database.
+I will modify the listing detail pages with more information, mimicking the AirBnB listing detail page.
+Users will be able to favorite listings from the detail page or the search results page.
+Users will also be able to edit their profiles.

+[Details][phase-three]

-### Phase 3: Better Search Results and Reservations (~2 days)
+### Phase 4: Better Search Results and Reservations (~2 days)
 I will improve the search results page by adding images and other details to the listing titles (like on AirBnB); the original search criteria will also be displayed on top of the results so that users can